brainglobe/brainglobe.github.io/docs/source/blog/uncharted-brains.md

 :align: center
 :name: fig-SyGN-iters

 Figure 3.
-The template is refined in both intensity and shape through succesive SyGN iterations.
+The template is refined in both intensity and shape through successive SyGN iterations.
 The average image becomes progressively sharper as more accurate registrations are applied (rigid, similarity, affine, and non-linear).
 ```